tuzig/www.terminal7.dev/content/posts/android.md

 influence.
 Nothing.

 ### Me:
-I'm not entirely convinced it's that dismal, but from numerous conversations with senior developers, it seems to wear us down.
+It's not that bad, but from numerous conversations I had with senior developers, it does wear us down.
 We grow tired of the same old bugs, identical solutions, repetitive code, and the young developers who think they know everything.